thinkful-ei21/acceptable-losses-client/README.md

 # Welcome to Acceptable Losses!

-  * Looking for a way to beat that one boss?
-  * Can't seem to pass that one tricky level?

- #### IF YES TO ANY OF ABOVE, YOU'VE COME TO THE RIGHT PLACE!

 With our app, you can keep track of all of your bills, see due dates of upcoming bills, click a button to visit your bill's payment website and mark them as paid.
 Staying on top of your expenses is as easy as hitting a button!!